DavidScheliga/CSharpifyXml/DesignThinking.md

 - I do not really intend to serialize the data back to XML.
 Deserialization is the main goal.
 - Main work path is: Deserialize XML -> Transform data -> Process data -> Store resulting data.

-### What do i want?
+### What do I want?

 - I want to be able to generate C# class files from XML files having the ability to define the resulting C# class structure especially the class naming.
 - What I want is to get a quick overview of elements, their attributes and their direct children.
 - I want to be able to define a template, by which the c# class files are generated.
+- I want to use the XmlReader for exploration and training purposes.

 ## Define

-I want to give the user a simple tool to generate C# classes from XML files for deserialization purposes, which main goal is to achieve a human readable C# class structure.
+I want to give the user a simple tool to generate C# classes from XML files for deserialization purposes, which main goal is to achieve a human-readable C# class structure.

 ## Prototype